satyam7055/Selenium-Cucumber-BDDFramework-Automation-with-Java/README.md

 What all tools are used in this project?

 Cucumber

 TestNG

 Maven

 Page Object Model design pattern

 Extent Report

 Cucumber Reporting (custom)
-Packages Hierarchy - Main package: Utils --> DriverManager = contains driver initialization and other commonly used functions

-Pages --> Page classes - Contains locators and getter/setters for each webpage

 Test package: